 A. Plead with him to stop?

 C. Buy him the candy bar so he will stop embarrassing you in public?

-Your child looks at you with disgust, rolls her eyes and says, “You can’t tell me what to do” and turns on the television to tune you out.
-Do you - send her to her room, leave the room for a minute to get yourself together in preparation for dealing with the situation, or ignore the behavior?
+Your child looks at you with disgust, rolls her eyes and says, “You can’t tell me what to do.”
+Then she turns on the television to tune you out.
+Do you:

-If you are a parent, you have probably encountered at least one of these situations and have been confused about the best way to discipline your children.
+If you’re a parent, you’ve probably encountered at least one of these situations and have been confused about the best way to discipline your child.

 If a child wants to do something and their parents say no, they just sneak around their backs and do it anyway.
 Instead of earning money to buy new shoes, many teens believe their parents should foot the bill.
 The idea of doing chores around the house without being paid is often referred to by many young people as unfair and beyond the call of duty.

-“There are certain realities by which children are going to have to live their adult lives,” said Dr. Leman.
-“The sooner we, as parents, start teaching what I refer to as the rules of the game the better.”
+“There are certain realities by which children are going to have to live their adult lives,” said Leman.
+“The sooner we, as parents, start teaching what I refer to as the rules of the game, the better.”

 Six Rules to Raise Your Children By

-- Everyone is expected to be a contributing member of society.
+3. Everyone is expected to be a contributing member of society.
 Too many children constantly take from their families without ever giving back.
-Dr. Leman suggests parents ask themselves if their children are ever expected to perform routine chores around the home for which they are not paid.
-The only acceptable answer is yes.
+Leman suggests parents ask themselves if their children are ever expected to perform routine chores around the home for which they are not paid.
+The only acceptable answer is yes, according to Leman.

-- You can’t always get what you want and what you do get, you get by working and waiting.
+5. You can’t always get what you want.
+And what you do get, you get by working and waiting.
 Children should receive the things they need and a conservative amount of the things they want.
-More children need to hear the word “No!”
+More children need to hear the word no.